CHAPTERS

 Resource Outreach

-As a national 501(c)3 nonprofit organization, Equality in Forensics can only reach so far.
-Our conventional methods to promote our resources often fail to reach those teams and competitors who really need them the most.
+As a national 501(c)(3) nonprofit organization, Equality in Forensics can only reach so far.
+The people who are most nationally connected are often the most privileged, and our conventional methods to promote our resources often fail to reach teams and competitors who need them the most.
 Chapters are often the best way to help debate communities in their entirety, not just those who happen to hear about Equality in Forensics.
+Each ratified chapter includes circuit liaisons to promote our national resources to the far corners of each state across each CFL and local competition.

 Regional Advocacy